VakhoNodadze/ProjectAccess/README.md

 Project is all done with custom components.
 No third library(bootstrap, material ui, antd e.g.) used!

-Should implement Context API to prevent prop drilling!
+Implemented Context to prevent prop drilling.

 - JSON  Held Content of the table.
 - Sorting on client side